CUD2V/COVID-19_Data_Quality/CU Anschutz Orignal Modified R2D2 Implementation/README.md

-## SQL code used by CU-Anschutz Campus
+## SQL Code Used by CU-Anschutz Campus

 The SQL code within this folder is used by CU-Anschutz Campus to answer questions for the Rapid Response Data Discovery for COVID Clinical Consultation using Patient Observations (R2D2 C3PO)  Research Project